All Books

 by Napoleon Hill

-Learn the thirteen proven principles for accumulating wealth and achieving any goal.
+Learn the thirteen proven principles for achieving wealth and success.

 Key Takeaways

-• A burning desire, combined with a clear plan, is the starting point of all achievement.
+• A burning desire is the starting point of all achievement.

 Who Should Read